Reverse-engineering neocortical intelligence

 Many task-irrelevant variables affect how neurons are tuned to task-relevant stimuli.
 To extract the relevant ones, the brain must transform its responses nonlinearly.
 Does it do this well?
 We have a new test for optimal nonlinear decoding and a method to extract the effective population decoding strategy.

-Collaborators: Qianli Yang.
+Lab members: Qianli Yang.
 Funding: McNair Foundation, NSF

 Interactive Apps for Scientific Visualization